MyBord/mybord-server/docs/projectManagement.md

 * make sure to lock down individual queries and subscriptions, mutations for prod app
 * add password validation
 * detail heroku build process, with prisma.io, and add to root readme.md as well
+* outline / document where domains are kept, how they are handled, etc. -- add to root readme?

 ### D. Low